Leah-98/CSLibrary/04_Android/4-1.Framework/Framework.md

 **ANDROID RUNTIME**: Core Libraries: core library.
 Dalvik Virtual Machine: Android bottom layer is a Linux system, written in C and C ++ language, so Android program (written in Java language) needs a virtual machine to run on Linux, that is, DVM.

+# Framework layer

+## 1. Framework function

+Framework可以被简单地理解成API的仓库，这些API由Java写成，包含JNI方法。JNI会根据 core library 调用C/C++方法，最终访问到Linux Kernel。

+Framework层有两个角色：

+1. Write some standardized modules in Java and encapsulate them into a framework for APP layer developers to call and develop mobile applications with special services.

+2. Use the Java Native Interface to call the native method of the core lib layer.
+The JNI library is loaded when the Dalvik virtual machine is started.
+Dalvik will directly address this JNI method and then call it.

+一些重要的Framework层服务：

+**Activity Manager**: Used to manage the application life cycle and provide commonly used navigation and rollback functions.

+**Window Manager**: Provides some methods for us to access the mobile phone screen.
+Screen transparency, brightness, background.

+**Content Providers**: Allows applications to access the data of another application (such as a contact database), or share their own data.

+**View System**: Can be used to build applications.
+It includes Lists, Grids, Textboxes, Buttons, and even an embedded web browser.

+**Notification Manager**: Allows the application to display customized prompt information in the status bar.

+**Package Manager**: Provides access to system installation packages.
+Including installing and uninstalling applications, querying permission-related information, and querying Application-related information.

+**Resource Manager**: Provides access to non-code resources, such as local strings, graphics, and layout files (Layout files).

+**Location Manager**: Provides a way to obtain the address and location of the device.
+Obviously, GPS navigation can definitely use location services.

+其他：

+> **Telephony Manager**: It mainly provides a series of methods for accessing the status and information related to mobile phone communication, querying telecommunications network status information, sim card information, etc.
+>
+> **XMPP**: Extensible communication and presentation protocol.
+Formerly known as Jabber, it provides instant messaging services.
+For example, push function, Google Talk.

 # Android Framework 概述